davidkey/supertunnel/README.md

 License: GNU LGPL (https://www.gnu.org/licenses/lgpl.html)

-# What's the deal with the work?
+# What's the deal with the fork?

 Updated to compile / build with maven.
 Also creates two runnable jars - client and server.